 trans-Aconitate methyltransferase is an enzyme which catalyzes esterification of trans-aconitic acid from S-adenosylmethionine (SAM).
 It is known that some trans-aconitate methyltransferases exhibited a wide range of substrate specificity including itaconic acid.
-Therefore, trans-aconitate methyltransferase gene (Cs-tam) was cloned from C. subvermispora, expressed in Escherichia coli and substrate specificity of the expressed protein, Cs-Tam was analyzed.
+Therefore, trans-aconitate methyltransferases gene (Cs-tam) was cloned from C. subvermispora, expressed in Escherichia coli and substrate specificity of the expressed protein, Cs-Tam was analyzed.
 Purification on a Ni-affinity column and analysis with SDS-PAGE and MALDI-TOF-MS revealed successful expression of Cs-Tam in E. coli.
 To analyze the enzyme activity, lysate of recombinant Cs-Tam was incubated with itaconic acid in the presence of SAM.
-GC/MS analysis demonstrated that Cs-Tam esterified itaconic acid to its 4- and 6-monomethylester.
-Substrate specificity of the recombinant Cs-Tam to ceriporic acids was also analyzed by LCMS.
+GC/MS analysis demonstrated that Cs-Tam to ceriporic acids was also analyzed by LCMS.